 MIT Summer Research Program - BIO

 Every summer through the MIT Summer Research Program (MSRP-BIO), undergraduates from underserved or disadvantaged backgrounds attending non-research intensive colleges can apply to join our labs to engage in current research.
-In 2021 we hosted 11 students from the Caribbean to California who did amazing things with the opportunity..
+For example, in 2021 we hosted 11 students from the Caribbean to California who did amazing things with the opportunity..

 Quantitative Methods Workshop